Eric Forstmann, President

-Rico received his BA in Sculpture from UC Berkeley and his MFA in New Genres from UCLA, and his PhD from the Centre for Cultural Studies at Goldsmiths, University of London.
-He has served on the board of Five Points since 2019.
+Rico received his BA in Sculpture from the University of California at Berkeley and his MFA in New Genres from UCLA, his Executive MBA from Quantic School of Business and Technology, and his Ph.D. from the Centre for Cultural Studies at Goldsmiths, University of London.

 Anna McKeithen Webersen

 Anna has been practicing art since receiving a BFA from the University of Georgia in 1985.
 Following nearly two decades of professional life as a graphic designer, sales executive, and decorative painter, she transitioned to her own creative pursuits.
 Her paintings and sculptures have been exhibited in numerous juried and group shows, including at the Five Points Gallery and the Annex.
 Currently Anna is working on a varied series of abstract mixed media paintings.
 When not in the studio, Anna devotes her time to her family and supporting education and the arts in and around her West Hartford community.
 Her associations include the West Hartford Public Schools, Hartford Art School Endowment Board, Hartford Golf Club, Hartford Foundation for Public Giving, Asylum Hill Congregational Church, and West Hartford Art League.